 PSYCH 152 Psychology of Personality & Adjustment PSYCH 254 Life Span Psychology PSYCH 251 Child Psychology PSYCH 257 Psychology of Human Sexuality PSYCH 253 Social Psychology PSYCH 258 Abnormal Psychology

 Transfer Institutions may require different courses for this transfer program.
 Students should tailor their MCCC program as closely as possible to the requirements at their four-year school of choice.
-Meet with the dean of math/science for more information.
+Meet with an Enrollment Services representative for more information.